Last Updated on

 One of the toughest fighters I know is an Australian fighter named Dane Sky.
 Dane is the type of fighter that looks like he enjoys pain.
 He can take a massive hit and smile at his opponent right after.
 In 40 fights against some of the best opponents in his weight class, he has only be dropped once in his career.

 What was Dane’s Secret to being so tough?

 His trainer would make him spar hard and smash him before every fight.

 Dane developed his toughness over the years from his trainer who used to go hard on him whenever he was preparing for a fight.
 Leading up to every fight his trainer would push him to the point of tears after every training session.

 Dane credited this hard sparring/training to helping him develop a level of toughness that he never had when he first started training.

-If you plan on fighting, hard sparring can help you prepare for an opponent who is going to be hitting you hard.
+If you plan on fighting, hard sparring can help you prepare for an opponent who is going to be hitting you hard Download the game Talk Android.
 It will prepare you for the rigors of a fight and condition your body to be hit.